 The Net and Antennae

 The net acts as the physical divider of the court.
 A lot of action happens here, blocking, and attacking.
-In men's volleyball, the net is just short of 8 feet, and the women's net is seven feet and four inches.
+In men's volleyball, the net is just short of eight feet, and the women's net is seven feet and four inches.
 Players must hit the ball over the net in order to try and land the ball on the opponent's side of the floor.
 Touching the net or failing to get the ball over the net in three touches will result in a point for the other team.

-The antennae stand at either side of the net, holding it up.
-It also marks what is in-bounds and out-of-bounds when the ball travels over the net.
+The antennae stand at either side of the net, directly above the sidelines.
+It marks what is in-bounds and out-of-bounds when the ball travels over the net.
 If a ball hits the antenna or crosses the net outside of it, it will be called out of bounds.

 Libero Replacement Zone

 Before the libero player enters the game during gameplay, they must wait in the libero replacement zone in front of the team bench.
 They do not need to wait for the scorer to allow them to enter and can substitute as much as they desire.
 Libero substitutions do not count towards a team's substitution limit.

 The front row is the set of three players who begin the rally in front of the attack line.
 These players are allowed to attack and block from anywhere on the court.
 In the most basic formation, the front row is divided between an outside hitter, a middle hitter, and an opposite hitter.
 These players are usually considered the main attackers on a team.
 In some cases, teams will allow the setter to play the front row in order to allow them to get to a pass more easily.

 As opposed to the front row, the back row is the group of three players that must line up behind the attack line to start a point.
 These players can only attack from behind the attack line and mainly serve defensive purposes.
 In a basic formation, the back row will typically consist of a libero, a setter, and a defensive specialist.
 If a setter is in the front row, a team may employ an extra defensive specialist or back row attacker instead.